 There are 1,500 acres of land on the Murphy-Larsen Ranch.
-The twelve home sites are located on the South Murphy-Larsen, a curving ridge that overlooks the Continental Divide.
+The eleven home sites are located on the South Murphy-Larsen, a curving ridge that overlooks the Continental Divide.
 The home sites share an extensive network of trails that lead to The Routt National Forest and Wilderness lands.
 Homeowners have common ownership of the adjacent 875-acre North Murphy-Larsen.

 This remarkable area in north Routt County is bordered to the East by the majestic Mount Zirkel Wilderness Area; on the North by the wild and scenic Elk River; and on the West by cattle ranches that extend all the way to Sand Mountain, and thousands more acres of national forest.